PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 13:24:38
+Last updated: 2024-04-08 13:25:11
-Random Quote: When treating with liars, even an honest man must lie.  -  Wyman Manderly
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker